haddocking/haddocking.github.io/news/_posts/2014-11-07-First-HADDOCK-model.md

 comments: True
 excerpt: 'Handcrafted with wood: The first HADDOCK model, well... half of it!'
 ---
-Here is a nice and unique hand-crafted model of CNOT4, which is part of the first ever generated HADDOCK model (the UbcH5b-CNOT4 complex deposited in the PBD (entry [1UR6](http://www.ebi.ac.uk/pdbe-srv/view/entry/1ur6/summary))).
+Here is a nice and unique hand-crafted model of CNOT4, which is part of the first ever generated HADDOCK model (the UbcH5b-CNOT4 complex deposited in the PDB (entry [1UR6](http://www.ebi.ac.uk/pdbe-srv/view/entry/1ur6/summary))).
 <figure align="center">
     <img src="/images/posts/cnot4-1ur6.jpg">
 </figure>